 Students from low- and high-income communities aspire to complete their postsecondary education at similar rates.
 But those from low-income communities, the majority of whom are students of color, face enormous systemic barriers to earn their degrees.
 As a result, hundreds of thousands of young people transition to adulthood without the skills, experiences, and credentials needed to build careers and lives of their choosing.

 A closer look shows the vast majority of students who do not complete their postsecondary education are pushed out of the system between the final two years of high school and first year of a postsecondary program.
 We believe that to close the college degree divide and create greater levels of equity in the United States, we must address these barriers during the postsecondary transition at scale.

 That is the OneGoal opportunity.

 OneGoal addresses the depth and breadth of the problem by focusing on three pivotal transitional years from high school through the first year of college, working in close partnership with districts, high schools and postsecondary institutions.

 We collaborate closely with high schools in low-income communities to identify teachers already working in their buildings and to create the conditions to ensure they can successfully teach OneGoal as a daily, credit-bearing class.
 We equip those teachers with a robust curriculum, training and coaching, and technology to guide a cohort of students (Fellows) to achieve their greatest postsecondary aspirations.

 In Fellows’ junior and senior years of high school, they work to define their personal visions of success, explore their identities, and uncover noncognitive skills and mindsets to enroll and persist in their chosen postsecondary pathways.
 During the third year, the OneGoal teacher leverages the trust they have built with Fellows to act as a virtual advisor, providing content and counseling to ensure they enroll in their second year of postsecondary education on-track to graduate.

-Learn more about OUR IMPACT and how we are changing lives.
+Learn more about our reach + impact and how we are changing lives.